-The size of the expansion volume planned for the PANDA barrel DIRC is 30 cm, both radially and along the beam axis, while SuperB plans to have one that is 56 cm radially and 22 cm long.
-The former size could be acceptable, but the latter would be challenging to integrate with the EIC detector.
-Since an important goal of the R&D is to improve the DIRC performance beyond state-of-the-art, and there is a tradeoff between size and resolution, we do not expect the EIC expansion volume to be dramatically smaller than the one planned for PANDA.
+The size of the expansion volume planned for the PANDA barrel DIRC is 30 cm, both radially and along the beam axis, while SuperB plans to have one that has a radius of 56 cm and a length of 22 cm.
+Due to its large radius, the SuperB EV would be challenging to integrate with the EIC detector.
+Since an important goal of the R&D is to improve the DIRC performance beyond state-of-the-art, and there is a tradeoff between size and resolution, we expect the EIC expansion volume to be only a little smaller than the one planned for PANDA.

-The next generation of sensors that will be used in the EIC DIRC need to have both small pixels and a high tolerance to magnetic fields.
-However, for the proposed R&D it is cheaper and more efficient to use two sets of sensors.
-One will provide sufficiently many pixels for use with the expansion volume prototype to optimize the reconstruction of the projected image, and both will be tested in strong magnetic fields.
+The next generation of sensors that will be used in the EIC DIRC needs to have a large number of small pixels and a high tolerance to magnetic fields.
+However, for the proposed R&D it is cheaper and more efficient to use two sets of sensors, testing two types of technology.
+One set will provide a sufficient number of pixels for use with the expansion volume prototype to optimize the reconstruction of the projected image (MCP-PMTs), the other set is expected to have a high magnetic-field tolerance (SiPMs).
+Both types of sensors will be tested in strong magnetic fields.